wesleycamargo/azure-docs.pt-br/articles/security-center/security-center-wdatp.md

 ## <a name="next-steps"></a>Próximas etapas

-- [Configurando políticas de segurança na Central de Segurança do Azure](tutorial-security-policy.md): saiba como configurar políticas de segurança para suas assinaturas e grupos de recursos do Azure.
+- [Configurando políticas de segurança na Central de Segurança do Azure](tutorial-security-policy.md): Saiba como configurar políticas de segurança para suas assinaturas e grupos de recursos do Azure.
 - [Gerenciando recomendações de segurança na Central de Segurança do Azure](security-center-recommendations.md): saiba como as recomendações ajudam a proteger seus recursos do Azure.
 - [Monitoramento da integridade de segurança na Central de Segurança do Azure](security-center-monitoring.md): Saiba como monitorar a integridade dos recursos do Azure.